119th Brigade (United Kingdom)

-The 119th Brigade (119th Bed), originally the Welsh Bantam Brigade, was an infantry brigade formation of the British Army during World War I. Part of Lord Kitchener's 'New Armies', it was formed of men under the normal regulation height, known as bantams.
+The 119th Brigade (119th Bde), originally the Welsh Bantam Brigade, was an infantry brigade formation of the British Army during World War I. Part of Lord Kitchener's 'New Armies', it was formed of men under the normal regulation height, known as bantams.
 It served in the 40th Division on the Western Front, distinguishing itself in actions against the Hindenburg Line and the capture of Bourlon Wood.
 It was reorganised as a conventional brigade in early 1918 and served until the end of the war.
 The brigade number was reactivated for deception purposes during World War II.

 Original 119th Brigade

 Alfred Leete's recruitment poster for Kitchener's Army.

 On 6 August 1914, less than 48 hours after Britain's declaration of war, Parliament sanctioned an increase of 500,000 men for the Regular British Army.
 The newly appointed Secretary of State for War, Earl Kitchener of Khartoum, issued his famous call to arms: 'Your King and Country Need You', urging the first 100,000 volunteers to come forward.
 This group of six divisions with supporting arms became known as Kitchener's First New Army, or 'K1'.
 The K2, K3 and K4 battalions, brigades and divisions followed soon afterwards.
 The flood of volunteers overwhelmed the ability of the army to absorb and organise them, and by the time the Fifth New Army (K5) was authorised on 10 December 1914, many of the units were being formed by groups of men from particular localities or backgrounds who wished to serve together.
 Starting from London and Liverpool, the phenomenon of 'Pals battalions' quickly spread across the country, as local recruiting committees offered complete units to the War Office (WO).
 Thus 119th Brigade of 40th Division, formed on 10 December 1914, consisted of: